+approval of the railway authorities issued it cannot

+be said that

-approval of the railway authorities issued it cannot applicant be presumed that they cut themselves asunder from their office unless the option given by them by itself according to any rule meant absorption in IRCON as such.
+the applicants cut themselves asunder from their

+office unless the option given by them by itself

+absorption according to any rule meant absorption in IRCON as such.

-If such a meaning is to be assigned to their options
+14. If such a meaning is to be assigned to their options

-then the communication of the approval of the railway

-authorities and subsequent issue of an order by IRCON

-deeming the applicants to have retired from railway

-service from a retrospective date were meaningless. in fact in these cases.

-The option/did not constitute a complete and operative termination of the link with the railways in the absence of any rule of instructions to that effect.
+it leads to then the communication of the approval of the railway authorities and subsequent issue of an order by IRCON not deeming the applicants to have retired from railway service from a retrospective date were meaningless. in fact in these cases tive termination of the link with the railways in the absence of any rule of instructions to that effect.

+The option/did not constitute a complete and opera-

-The general principle is that in the absence of anything to the contrary in the provisions governing the terms and conditions of office, an option in writing sent to the competent authority can be withdrawn or altered at any time before it becomes effective that is before it effects termination of the tenure of his employment.
+The general principle is that in the absence of anything to the contrary in the provisions governing the terms and conditions of office, an option in writing sent to the competent authority can be withdrawn or altered any time before it becomes effective that is before it effects termination of the tenure of his employment.